 Two poems from 2010 issues of DMQ Review, which she edits, were chosen for inclusion in Best American Poetry 2011, by guest editor Kevin Young, fall 2011.

-Ashton was awarded a Montalvo Artist Residency in 2011 as well as an Arts Council Silicon Valley Artist Fellowship, Poetry, 2005.
+Ashton was awarded a Lucas Artist Residency at Montalvo Arts Center in 2011 and subsequent years, as well as an Arts Council Silicon Valley Artist Fellowship, Poetry, 2005.
 Besides nominations listed above, Ashton was also a 2006 and 2001 Pushcart Prize nominee, and a finalist for Best of the Net 2007.

 She won First Prize in the 2014 Fish Flash Fiction Contest from Fish Publishing, Dublin, Ireland.